“It is very hot here Madam. Everything is hot here: man is hot; sand is hot; everybody’s hot!”

 I flew back.
 But it was still a reasonable distance and a little traffic.
 There was no way it was going to be there.
 That meant the rest of my afternoon would consist of police reports and cancelling everything.
 Blerg.
-Hopefully they just take the money.
-If they don’t take the money I will give them some.
+Hopefully they just took the money.
+If they didn’t take the money I would give them some.
 If it is even there.
 Argh.

 Karma is king